Black hole ringdown spectroscopy of curvature-coupled scalar and pseudoscalar fields: Further robustness checks of the results

 \subsection{The approximation of $A^{N, q}_{nlm} = (-1)^l (A^{P, q}_{nlm})^{\dagger}$}

 The assumption $A^{N, q}_{nlm} = (-1)^l (A^{P, q}_{nlm})^{\dagger}$ is not required, but it reduces the number of free parameters and accelerates sampling.
-Figure~\ref{fig:Precession} shows the posterior of $\ell$ in dynamical Chern-Simons gravity inferred from the GW150914 ringdown, with (solid) and without (dashed) imposing this relation.
-The 90-\% confidence intervals on $\ell$ obtained by assuming and not assuming $A^{N, q}_{nlm} = (-1)^l (A^{P, q}_{nlm})^{\dagger}$ are 53.7 km and 55.9 km, respectively.
+Fig.~(\ref{fig:Precession}) shows the posterior of $\ell$ for dynamical Chern-Simons coupling inferred from the GW150914 ringdown, with (solid) and without (dashed) imposing this relation.
+The 90-\% credible upper limits on $\ell$ obtained by assuming and not assuming $A^{N, q}_{nlm} = (-1)^l (A^{P, q}_{nlm})^{\dagger}$ are 53.7 km and 55.9 km, respectively.
 The two posteriors are nearly identical, indicating that the assumption has negligible impact on the constrain on $\ell$.